 - Bass – ME500 has the dynamic driver doing bass duties and the bass sounds tight, controlled, crisp yet smooth.
 Since the balance of the signature is tilted slightly towards the upper mids, the bass never comes off as overpowering.
 It has a nice linear and neutral character but can bring in good impact and rumble when the song has it, yet always sounding in control and clean.
 It has decent amounts of sub-bass presence and note definition is pretty good.
 Bass character can be altered with the multiple options of ear tips included in the package and they really do work!

 - Mids – Lower mids sound very clean and clear.
 There is no muddiness or boxiness.
 Vocals, snares and toms come out sounding very natural with some extra zing because of the upper mids which are more present than lower mids.
-The upper mid peaks are at the right places which keeps tonality and timbre of most instruments accurate and natural, though at louder levels that same boost in the upper mids can start sounding a little hot.
+The upper mid peaks are at the right places which keeps tonality and timbre of most instruments good and maintains very good instrument definition and precision.
+Though with some ear tips and because of varying fit, that same boost in the upper mids can start sounding a little hot at louder volume levels.
 But nonetheless, at average levels, everything has good clarity and balance.

 Soundstage, Imaging and Separation.